manos-fr/Athlete_App/README.md

 - You should already have Node.js installed
 - Install the code dependencies with npm install command

+# Description

+A responsive SPA using reactJS and MaterialUI for an athlete's statistics and info.
+To be implemented: user login, save athlete in account, compare athletes. work in progress

 ### `npm start`

 Runs the app in the development mode.\